Syrah vs Shiraz: Understanding the Key Differences

 Cote d’Or Syrah is a wine made from the Syrah grape in the Burgundy region of France.
 The region is known for producing some of the world’s best Pinot Noir wines, but Syrah is also grown there, albeit in small quantities.

-Cote d’Or Syrah is typically lighter in body and alcohol compared to its New World counterpart, Shiraz.
+Cote d’Or, called Syrah, is typically lighter in body and alcohol compared to its New World counterpart, Shiraz grape.
 It has a medium level of acidity and tannins, with fresh black fruit notes and a hint of black pepper.
-The wine is aged in oak barrels, which adds a subtle vanilla and spice flavor to the wine.
+The wine is typically aged in oak barrels, which adds a subtle vanilla and spice flavor to the wine.

 AspectCote d’Or SyrahShiraz